JacobBonner/JenkinsTutorial/README.md

         - Then hit 'Add'.
     - Now select the 'Credentials' dropdown menu and select the new credential you just created.
     - __Host Key Verification Strategy__, which in this case we can set to 'Non verifying Verification Strategy'.
-    - Finally, hit 'Save'.
+7. Finally, hit 'Save'.
 The agent should be launching and successfully connecting soon.
-7. Now you should see a list of the Nodes for the system, which includes 'master' and 'worker' (the one we just created).
+8. Now you should see a list of the Nodes for the system, which includes 'master' and 'worker' (the one we just created).
 Under the 'Name' column in the table, click on the link 'worker'.
-8. On the left side of the screen there is a list of various options.
+9. On the left side of the screen there is a list of various options.
 Click on the 'Log' button, which will show us the log and launch status of the agent.
 The bottom should say (or soon say) 'Agent successfully connected and online'.
-9. We now have a jenkins worker agent that we can build projects on and distribute work to.
+10. We now have a jenkins worker agent that we can build projects on and distribute work to.

 ### 6.2 - Using Docker Images for Agents

 #### __6.2.1 - Configure Jenkins for Docker__
 1. The first step in using Docker images for agents is to configure the target system's Docker for web/REST access.
 In this case the target system is the vm jenkins_worker, which was configured in this way automatically on lines 27-31 in the script `vagrant/provision/worker.sh`.
-2. Next we need to add the 'Docker' and 'Docker Pipeline' plugins to Jenkins.
+2. Next you need to add the 'Docker' and 'Docker Pipeline' plugins to Jenkins.
 From the Jenkins Dashboard, click 'Manage Jenkins' on the left part of the screen, then under the 'System Configuration' section click 'Manage Plugins'.
 On the next screen there should be four buttons under a search bar: 'Updates', 'Available', 'Installed', 'Advanced'.
-To find and install the Docker plugin:
+To find and install the Docker plugins:
     - Click on the 'Available' section and enter 'docker' in the search bar.
     - Select the box next to the plugin 'Docker' and also the box 'Docker Pipeline'.
     - At the bottom of the page, press 'Install without Restart'.
     - On the next page, wait until all parts have successfully installed, and then return to the Jenkins Dashboard.
-3. Now we need to configure the Docker plugin.
+3. Now you need to configure the Docker plugin.
     - From the Dashboard go to 'Manage Jenkins', then 'Configure System'.
     - Scroll down to the 'Cloud' section and hit the link to take you to the cloud configuration page.
     - Click 'Add a new cloud' and select 'Docker'.